pekphet/FishHttp/README.md

 @NetUrl(your connect url)
 @Result(will trans the response json to this class) RequestHelper<RESULT> request
+And MUST CALL NetInject to inject annotations to this class  before use this entity~~~
 PS: the generate type will as callback param giving you~ 2.if you need url params, you can use the method: request.UrlParam(Serializable object) -> it returns request self so you can use "." continue~